hackedpassword/Z2/HybridTileTech.md

 Because the engine allows `turnsInto:` to accept a `TerrainFeature` as `Type:String`, apparently neither Land or Water units are implied, becoming (sort of) “whatever” (vs Any, neither, both, null).

 Credit unwittingly goes to A1y0sh4 for inadvertently applying this strange behavior to Rock of Gibraltar in [the Great Unciv Rework](https://github.com/A1y0sh4/The-Great-Unciv-Rework) versions <= 2.1.
-Credit to myself for recognizing when the Wonder tile was placed next to a Coast, unit mobility behavior acted like a canal tile.
+I recognized when the Wonder tile was placed next to a Coast, unit mobility behavior acted like a canal tile.
 Experiments proved bridge building with this technique was possible.

 ## Features